TonyLiu0226/nnnTracker/README.md

 Quick steps:
 1. Create a Supabase project at [supabase.com](https://supabase.com)
-2. Get your project URL and anon key
+2. Get your project URL and anon key from project settings
 3. Create a `.env` file with your credentials:
    ```env
    VITE_SUPABASE_URL=your_project_url
    VITE_SUPABASE_ANON_KEY=your_anon_key
    ```
-4. Run the SQL schema in Supabase SQL Editor (see SUPABASE_SETUP.md)
+4. Run the SQL schema in Supabase SQL Editor:
+   - Go to SQL Editor in your Supabase dashboard
+   - Copy the contents of `DATABASE_SCHEMA.sql`
+   - Run the entire script to create tables and policies

 ### 3. Start Development Server